Mormon studies: Early Mormon studies

 Early academic writers on Mormon topics had a "naturalistic" approach to history, using theory from economics, psychology, and philosophy to guide their study.
 Richard Ely contributed to the professionalization of Mormon studies with his early dissertation "Economic Aspects of Mormonism" (1903).
 In the work, he praised Mormon irrigation and communalism as a good model of economic development.
 He influenced Leonard Arrington's interest in economics and Mormons.
 Andrew Love Neff wrote "The Mormon Migration to Utah," which he finished in 1918 but had started over ten years earlier.
 He was interested in how Mormons helped colonize the West.
 Mormon Ephraim Edward Ericksen wrote "The Psychological and Ethical Aspects of Mormonism" (1922) while studying at the University of Chicago.
 His dissertation, influenced by functionalist theory, argued that Mormonism was a product of conflicts with non-Mormons and harsh environments.
-Lowry Nelson, also a Mormon, studied at the University of Wisconsin in the 1920s.
+Lowry Nelson, a Mormon, studied at the University of Wisconsin in the 1920s.
 He worked in agriculture and was dean of BYU's College of Applied Science and director of the Utah Agriculture Experiment stations.
 He wrote articles about how the Mormon village was designed to promote unity and sociability, which allowed Mormon settlers to colonize the Great Basin Desert.
 He left Utah in 1937.
-Nels Anderson studied at the University of Chicago, and studied hobos in Utah, where he converted to Mormonism.
+Nels Anderson studied at the University of Chicago and studied hobos in Utah, where he converted to Mormonism.
 His book Desert Saints (1944) recounted the history of saints in the St. George, Utah area.
 Other scholars publishing on Mormonism from this time period include I. Woodbridge Riley, Walter F. Prince, Franklin D. Daines, Hamilton Gardner, Joseph Geddes, Feramorz Fox, Arden Beal Olsen, William McNiff, Kimball Young, Austin Fife and Alta Fife.